One of the first questions many students ask upon arrival to Western Michigan University is, “May I work in the United States?”

 - Pre-completion OPT employment is available while classes are in session, allowing part-time employment of up to 20 hours a week while maintaining full-time enrollment at WMU.
 It is important to note that part-time, pre-completion OPT is deducted from the available training at one-half the full-time rate.
 Thus, two months of part-time training would count as a one-month deduction from the available 12 months.
 Pre-completion OPT is deducted against the total 12-month allotment.
 Students who apply for pre-completion OPT will be ineligible for the STEM extension and cap-gap benefits.

 - Post-completion OPT must be full-time employment of more than 20 hours per week; students are not allowed to have more than 90 days of unemployment in the 12-month period.

-- While on OPT, individuals are still considered to be F-1 Students at WMU even though they may be working elsewhere in the U.S. Therefore, students on OPT are required to report that they are employed to Immigration Services within 10 days of the work start date using the Data Validation Report form.
-Students on OPT are also required to report to Immigration Services within 10 days whenever they experience a change in name, address or employment information.
+- While on OPT, individuals are still considered to be F-1 Students at WMU even though they may be working elsewhere in the U.S. Therefore, students on OPT are required to report that they are employed to I3S within 10 days of the work start date using the Data Validation Report form.
+Students on OPT are also required to report to I3S within 10 days whenever they experience a change in name, address or employment information.